Azure/wordpress-linux-appservice/WordPress/wordpress_azure_ci_cd.md

 - Navigate to *site* folder in File Manager and download the *wwwroot* folder as a zip file as show below.

-- Extract the zip file, decide what code needs to be integrated with git, and push it to the remote repository.
+- Extract the zip file, determine which files should be integrated with git, and push them to the remote repository.

     ![WordPress Deployment Slot setup](./media/cicd/download_code_from_scm.png)